What's in the gaiwan?

 This process produces raw material known as mao cha, which can be pressed into “raw” Sheng Pu’er cakes.
 Alternatively, it can undergo an additional wet-piling (wo dui, 渥堆) step: the leaves are piled in covered areas and moistened to promote microbial activity and controlled fermentation, lasting up to three months.
 Afterward, the tea is pressed into cakes and becomes known as Shu Pu’er.

-Ma Wei Shan Gong Ting Ripe Pu'er 2018 - Image 1
+Photo of Ma Wei Shan Gong Ting Ripe Pu'er 2018 number 1

-Ma Wei Shan Gong Ting Ripe Pu'er 2018 - Image 2
+Photo of Ma Wei Shan Gong Ting Ripe Pu'er 2018 number 2

-Ma Wei Shan Gong Ting Ripe Pu'er 2018 - Image 3
+Photo of Ma Wei Shan Gong Ting Ripe Pu'er 2018 number 3

-Ma Wei Shan Gong Ting Ripe Pu'er 2018 - Preview 1
+Photo of Ma Wei Shan Gong Ting Ripe Pu'er 2018 number 4

 Ma Wei Shan Gong Ting Ripe Pu'er 2018